-FOUR PHS students were among the first between the National Merit Scholarship competition to school year.
-They scored high among several thousand students in Michigan who took the test last March.
-They are Susan Hulce, Mary A. Fink, Daniel Collick and Charles Catlett.
-Next step ... a finalist test to substantiate their performance on the first test.
-Finalists become eligible for NMSC scholarship and other forms of assistance.
+Merit Scholarship competition for this sy scored high among several thousand higan who took the test last March.
+Hulce, Mary A. Fink, Daniel Collick tlett.
+Next step . . . a finalist test to ir performance on the first test.
+Finalizing of the control of the con